 Open every day year-round, Orr’s Farm Market in Martinsburg, West Virginia is the place to go if you want the experience of picking your own strawberries, blueberries, cherries, raspberries, grapes, or flowers.
 This family owned farm raises most of the produce sold here, but what they don’t raise themselves, they get from other local sources.
 Honey, jams, dairy products, a variety of bakery items, and much more is available in this market.

 This 50-acre farm and orchard located in Kearneysville, West Virginia, was once part of the land known as Traveller’s Rest, and is the second oldest orchard in the state.
 Rellim Orchard is also known for having one of the best selections of apples each year (29 varieties), and people flock to the apple barn to buy freestone peaches, nectarines, and cherries in season.

 Taylor’s Farm in Inwood, West Virginia, is a veteran-owned business that has been in operation since 2014.
-Offering state and local wines, honey, jams and jellies, and fruit butters, Taylor’s produces over 135,000 bushels of apples, peaches, cherries, plums, and nectarines along with other fresh produce.
+Offering state and local wines, honey, jams and jellies, and fruit butters, Taylor’s produces over 130,000 bushels of apples, 5,000 bushels of peaches, cherries, plums, and nectarines along with other fresh produce.
 A strong support of local farms, the market carries the popular Oliverio’s Peppers.